 When possible Jo loves escaping to her allotment or heading to green spaces in London or beyond with the family, dogs and/or bicycle.

-Richard is a GP Principal and Trainer in Kentish Town with experience of Appraisal.
+Richard is a GP Principal and Trainer with an experience of Appraisal.
 He is particularly interested in good communication skills in the context of patient care and supporting professionals to provide that care.
 He has been a ‘Conversations Inviting Change’ facilitator for the last 4 years and found inspiration from the patient and doctor narratives he has come across.

 Richard draws on his 17 years experience in partnership and the complexities and challenges of personal and professional development in Practice.
 Richard’s other interests include walking, film and art.